Splatterhouse: Release

 The TG16 version was released on the Wii's Virtual Console in Europe on March 16, 2007; in North America on March 19, 2007; in Japan on July 3, 2007; and in Australia on July 20, 2007.
 The arcade version was released on May 26, 2009, on the Japanese Virtual Console.

 The FM Towns Marty version was ported by Ving Co. and released only in Japan in 1992 and it is a pixel-perfect rendition of the original arcade, with no substantial changes apart from a new menu interface in the title screen.

 There was also an LCD handheld game released.

 In November 2010, the game was ported to J2ME/BREW mobile phones, Windows Mobile and iOS platforms to coincide with the release of the 2010 remake, which also included versions of all three original games.
 The only change was in the Java-based mobile phone version, where Rick's mask is modeled after the skull-like one present in the remake.
 This change is not present in iOS version of the game, but it includes a "Splatter Rush" mode instead, where enemies continuously spawn from both ends of a wide screen.
 The remake also included the uncensored Japanese arcade version as an unlockable extra.

 In 2017, the game was included as a part of the Namco Museum compilation for the Nintendo Switch, through the Nintendo eShop.
 The PC Engine/TurboGrafx-16 version was included on the TurboGrafx-16 Mini, which was released in 2020.
-On June 22, 2023, the original arcade version was ported to the PlayStation 4 and Nintendo Switch by Hamster Corporation as part of the Arcade Archives series.
+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in June 2023.